“I didn’t want to tell the tree or weed what it was. I wanted it to tell me something and through me express it’s meaning…”

 After receiving a BFA from the University of Michigan, Ann Arbor, where he also studied Eastern Religions and Native American culture, he worked for several prominent commercial photo studios as a photo assistant and darkroom slave.
 Both helped him develop a appreciation for attention to detail, lighting and technical proficiency but left him longing for artistic self-expression.
 He then opened his own studio in Minneapolis, MN emphasizing commercial and editorial fashion.
 As a strong feminist, he considers himself the world’s most unlikely fashion photographer but greatly enjoyed the creativity and spontaneity of fashion photography.
 This evolved into shooting extensively throughout the country and internationally for various advertising, educational, public service and non-profit clients.
 Doug currently works on fine-art based commercial projects around the world.

 Much of his personal work is supported by grants and commissions and is widely exhibited and collected.
 In 2010 he had a permanent installation at the Castillo D’Albertis Cultural Museum on Sacred Places of North America.
 He has been published internationally and featured in numerous photo magazines such as Zoom, The Sun, B&W, PDN, Shots and PhotoVision.
 His first book Japan; A Nisei’s First Encounter, offers insight into his journey to his mother’s Japanese homeland.
-His most recent book Earth Meets Spirit was published by 5 Continents Editions of Milan, Italy and is distributed by Abrams.
+Earth Meets Spirit was published by 5 Continents Editions of Milan, Italy and is distributed internationally by Abrams.
+His most recent book Zen & the Art of Photography is currently available thru Vision Quest Publications and is awaiting revisions so it can be submitted to publishers.
+He is also the inventor of Vision Quest Photo Assignment Cards, currently awaiting reprinting as the first two editions sold out quickly.

 As founder and director of Vision Quest Photo Workshops, Beasley provides workshops that emphasize personal expression and creative vision over the mechanics of camera use.
 He believes in helping each student find their own voice rather than making anonymous ‘pretty pictures’.
-His workshops are held at art and cultural centers across the US and in Ireland, Guatemala, Peru, Mexico, Italy, Norway, Japan, and China as well as the Trade River Retreat Center, his cabin/retreat center in Northwest Wisconsin.
+His workshops are held at art and cultural centers across the US and in Ireland, Guatemala, Peru, Mexico, Italy, Norway, Iceland, Japan and China as well as Private Workshops at the Trade River Retreat Center, his cabin/retreat center in Northwest Wisconsin.

 “Douglas Beasley travels as a seeker, not a tourist.
 He makes photographs not as a reaction to the otherness of people, places and cultures, but because of a feeling that exists deep within himself.
 HIs destinations in the world are connected by his photographs which give visible form to invisible maps of the eternal.
 They are miraculous imaginings of beauty, suffering and longing of the human body, mind and soul.”